 It is predicted today that by the end of the year about 30% of the world’s population will be making purchases online.
 The number of people around the world who shop on the Internet should reach 2.05 billion in 2020 and global e-commerce sales are going to amount to $4.13 trillion.

-Furthermore, those numbers are rising swiftly and are calculated to hit an impressive 2.14 billion people in 2021.
-Soon eCommerce sales will account for 13.7 percent of retail sales worldwide with 67.2 percent of them taken over by mobile eCommerce.
+Furthermore, those numbers are rising swiftly.
+In 2021, eCommerce sales will account for 18.1 percent of retail sales worldwide with 72.9 percent of them taken over by mobile eCommerce.

 It has become clear that mobile shopping is confidently on its way to domination in retail, and it is high time to consider creating your own online store or enhancing an existing one with new channels of reaching customers.

 Today mobile users are making up a larger part of Internet users worldwide with 53.81% of traffic and it hints that your online presence has to be guided by mobile–first approach, too.
 What’s more, you must analyze your existing digital sales channels in order to adjust their user experience to the market demand.
 If you are starting your path in eCommerce, then you need to take into consideration current trends and statistics.

 Despite the fact that more than half of web traffic comes from mobile, desktop significantly wins when it comes to conversion rates and sales.
 The explanation for this can be found if we consider the downsides of using mobile apps and mobile websites.

 First-league eCommerce platforms such as AliExpress, Alibaba, OLX, MakeMyTrip, Flipkart have already released their PWAs and increased conversion and engagement rates.